The Office of International Students and Scholars (OISS) is also a great resource for international students.

 For more information, contact a Mike Ilitch School of Business advisor at 313-577-4510 or 800-910-EARN.

-For full information on becoming a Wayne State undergraduate student, please check the International Student admissions page.
+For full information on becoming a Wayne State undergraduate student, please check Wayne State University's international student admissions page.

 To be considered for graduate admission, applicants must have completed an appropriate university-level program comparable in subject matter and credits to a Wayne State bachelor's degree program.